So you’re planning (or are thinking about) backpacking Africa! Well, you’ve come to the right place!

 They’ll be of that crazy bus journey you took.
 Or the time you met some kids by the side of the road and had a nice chat.
 Or the time you got covered in sardines on the bus.
 Or the time you got home at 7am, after dancing all night at the party to celebrate the inauguration of the new Chief of the village (seriously, I need to tell you about my Malawi trip it was so cool).

 But it is easier than most people think!
-Logistically speaking, it’s not difficult to get around most places (Namibia tends to be the most difficult as public transport is scarce), although it can be emotionally and physically draining.
+Logistically speaking, it’s not difficult to get around most places (Namibia tends to be the most difficult as public transport is scarce) and there’s always someone who can tell you how to get from A to B or help you out!

-The two weeks of backpacking I just did in Malawi were two of the toughest backpacking weeks I’ve ever done.
+The two weeks of backpacking I just did in Malawi were two of the ‘toughest’ (ie. physically uncomfortable) backpacking weeks I’ve ever done.
 But they were also two of the best.

 You need to prepare yourself physically and psychologically for Africa travel.
 Africa will wear you down and break your heart, but it will also uplift your soul, open your mind and help you to discover who you truly are.